Information on data protection

 b.
 Legal basis of data processing

-The processing of your personal data in the context of the application procedure is based on Article 6 paragraph 1 lit. b) GDPR (establishment and execution of a contract) as well as Sec.
-26 (1) sentence 1 German Data Protection Act (BDSG).
+The processing of your personal data in the context of the application procedure is based on Article 6 paragraph 1 lit. b GDPR (establishment and execution of a contract) as well as Article 6 paragraph.
+1 lit. f DS-GVO (legitimate interest).

 Any further processing of applicant data will take place only on the basis of an explicit declaration of consent.
 This is particularly the case if we are unable to offer you a current vacancy in the Company, but consider your application suitable for future positions.
 The storage and processing of your data in this respect will then be based on your consent in accordance with Article 6 paragraph 1 lit. a) GDPR).